-CHECKLIST YES NO BEFORE STARTING Am I clear what needs to be covered in each of the four phases of the CPD cycle?
+CHECKLIST 1 YES NO BEFORE STARTING 1 Am I clear on what needs to be covered in each of the four phases of the CPD cycle?
 Have I made a note of the due dates for CPD submissions?
-CHOICE OF COMPETENCY STANDARD Have I carefully read all the behavioural statements for the Competency Standard (CS) before choosing one?
-Have I read all the subsections of the standard before making the choice?
-Is my evidence sufficiently covering 75% of the sub-sections for the standard I have selected?
-At the end of September, have I submitted 6 competencies?
-TITLE Is there a title?
-Is the title short, specific and related to the standard?
+CHOICE OF COMPETENCY STANDARD Have I carefully read all the behavioural statements associated with a Competency Standard (CS) before choosing it?
+Have I read all the behavioural statements of the competency standard before making the choice?
+Is my evidence sufficiently covering 75% of the behavioural statements for the competency standard I have selected?
+At the end of six (6) months as a registered intern, have I submitted 6 entries from each domain?
+TITLE 1 Is there a title?
+Is the title short, specific and related to the competency standard?
 Is the title a concise statement in my own words (not just a copy of the CS)?
-DEEL FOTION REFLECTION Have I clearly stated what I need to know or learn?
+REFLECTION Have I clearly stated what I need to know or learn?
 Have I stated my learning need in the first person, e.g. "I need to know/learn"?
 Have I stated why I have identified this learning need for myself and not just stated that it is a required outcome?
 Have I made sure not to include details of planning and implementation here?
 PLANNING Have I clearly stated how I am going to learn?
 Have I identified which resources I will be using?
 Have I explained how I will be using the resources?
-Have I made sure NOT to just write what I intend to do (which is implementation)?
+Have I made sure NOT to just write what I intend to do (which is Implementation)?
 Have I written this in the future tense?
 IMPLEMENTATION Have I described exactly what I did?
 Have I included where, when, what and how?
 Have I written this in the past tense?
-Have I referred to the labels of my evidence (i.e. the standard subsections) in the text?
+Have I referred to the labels of my evidence (i.e. the behavioural statements) in the text?
 Have I checked that what I did matches my learning need?
-Have I checked that what I did addresses all the subsections of the standard?
-EVIDENCE Have I checked that I have sufficient evidence i.e. have I covered at least 75% of the subsections of the standard?
+Have I checked that what I did is sufficient to addresses all or at least 75% of the behavioural statements of the competency standard?
+EVIDENCE

+CHECKLIST YES NO Have I checked that I have sufficient evidence i.e. have I covered at least 75% of the behavioural statements of the competency standard?
 Have I annotated my evidence so that it is clear why I have included each piece?
-Have I annotated my evidence with the subsections, and does this match the subsections mentioned under Implementation?
-Is my evidence clear i.e. readable, not loaded upside down, etc.?
-Is my evidence properly verified i.e. is there a printed name, designation, P number, signature and date for both me and my tutor or, where applicable, supervising pharmacist?
-Have I made sure that all patient identifying details (such as name, surname, ID number) have been hidden?
+Have I annotated my evidence with the behavioural statements , and does this match the behavioural statements mentioned under Implementation?
+Is my evidence clear, i.e. readable, not loaded upside down, etc.?
+Have I made sure that all patient identifying details (such as name, surname, and ID number) have been hidden?
 EVALUATION Have I clearly stated what I learnt from the action described under Implementation?
-Have I checked that my learning matches my learning need and is relevant to the standard?
-Have I clearly described how this learning has impacted on the way I practice?
-Have I given a specific example of how I applied this learning i.e. something I did after the action described?
-Have I remembered that I don't have to provide evidence for this, but just have to describe it?
+Have I checked that my learning matches my learning need and is relevant to the competency standard?
+Have I clearly described how this learning has impacted on the way I practise?
+Have I given a specific example of how I applied this learning, i.e. something I did after the action described?
+Have I remembered that I do not have to provide evidence for this, but just have to describe it?
 Have I clearly noted my future learning needs?
-BEFORE PRESSING "SUBMIT FOR VERIFICATION BY TUTOR" Have I remembered to include everything that is required in all sections?
+BEFORE PRESSING "SUBMIT FOR VERIFICATION BY TUTOR" • Have I remembered to include everything that is required in all sections?

-(i) Reanalysis (reassessment) of CPD entries/results and appeal for CPD entries submitted by pharmacist interns
+(i) Reassessment of CPD entries/results and appeal for CPD entries submitted by Pharmacist Interns

-Candidates may lodge appeals against evaluations conducted by Council within one calendar month of the date of the notification of the results in terms of Council's Appeal Policy.
+Interns may lodge appeals against evaluations conducted by Council within one calendar month of the date of the notification of results in terms of Council's Appeal Policy.